 12. Your kids can learn at their pace

 My son was interested in learning to read earlier than necessary.
-Here’s how I taught him to read with no experience, and I love that we can just build on that without fearing he’ll be bored or ignored at school.
+Here’s how I taught him to read with no experience.
+My daughter has been much slower, and I’m seeing it’s not a big deal!

 Get back late on a Sunday night from a trip?
 Stayed out past bed time at a friend’s house for dinner?
 Hurray for being able to let the kids sleep in till their bodies wake them up.